MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/contribute/bugs-and-feature-requests.md

 ## Write Detailed Bug Reports and Feature Requests

-File a single issue per bug and feature request
+File a single issue per bug and feature request:

 - Do not enumerate multiple bugs or feature requests in the same issue.
 - Do not add your issue as a comment to an existing issue unless it's for the identical input.
 Many issues look similar, but have different causes.